eartvit/llm-on-ocp/README.md

 ## Prerequisites

 Hosting an LLM on OCP can be done with or without a GPU.
 For performance reasons, it is recommended to proceed with a GPU.
 You may deploy without GPU however the responsiveness of the model will be much slower.
 This guide assumes, in the first part, that a GPU shall be used (as a requirement from one of the containers deployed from [Quay](https://quay.io)).
-A second part will describe options for CPU based deployments.
+A second part will describe options for CPU based deployments (also includes a walkthrough video).

 ## GPU based setup